ag-grid/react-summit-us-workshop-2025/src/challenges/challenge-2/README.md

 ];
 ```

 This creates segments with variable radii, where larger values extend further from the center.
+This is also known as a [Rose chart](https://www.ag-grid.com/charts/react/pie-series/#variable-sector-radius).

 [Learn more about Pie Series options in our documentation.](https://ag-grid.com/charts/react/pie-series/)